 - Preheat oven to 300 degrees.
 Mix creole spice, paprika, salt, and mustard together.
 Place pork shoulder in large roasting dish and season with half dried spice mixture.
 Pour chicken stock into dish and add thyme, bay leaves, half each of the diced onion and peppers, and the diced tomatoes.
 Cover with foil and bake for 8 hours, or until pork is fork tender.

-- Remove shoulder and cool in refrigerator until needed.
-Strain braising liquid through fine strainer and skim away any fat that comes to surface.
+- Remove pork from oven and cool in refrigerator.
+Strain braising liquid through a fine mesh strainer and skim away any fat that comes to surface.
 Set aside.

 - Remove pork from fridge, cut into 2-inch chunks, and add to sauce.
-Heat pork through.
-Serve with grits and sliced scallions.
+Once pork has heated through, serve over grits.

 In a medium saucepan over medium heat, warm milk until it scalds.
 (Milk is scalded when skin forms on top and it begins to bubble around the edges.)
 Whisk grits into milk and lower heat to medium-low.
 Cook for 10 minutes, whisking occasionally to prevent clumps.
 Finish by whisking in butter, heavy cream, salt, and pepper.
 Cover, remove from heat, and reserve until needed.